Mealman1551/Gnome-Corer/README.md

 # Gnome-Corer

 > [!Warning]
->Debian 13 (Trixie) is not tested for this script, i will test it soon and update if needed.
+> This script is archived and wont work on Debian 13 Trixie!
+If you select only "Gnome" and deselect "Debian Desktop" you will get a less > debloated desktop environment.
+This means i will archive this script and i wont update it.

 [![Script Type](https://img.shields.io/badge/Script%20language-Shell/Bash-green)]()